ateber/TabarekIPTV-for-SamsungSmartTV/README.md

 * Searching channel by name
 * Added channel list url and running from the there
 * Lock / Unlock system (You can create a password)
-* Channel number, logo and bottom channel info
+* Added Channel number, logo and bottom channel info
 * Added blacklist channel or category
 * Added Custom Cursor for App
 * Fast forward and rewind pushing button (also created GUI)